 Since 1989, he has continued to increase his vintage reggae vinyl collection and in early 2002 was offered an opening slot for Buju Banton at the Cat’s Cradle in Carrboro, NC.
-With a warm reception to his classic roots, rocksteady & early dancehall selections, he went on to become a Cat's Cradle regular, opening for Steel Pulse, the Easy Star All-Stars, John Brown's Body, the Wailers and many more.
-In addition to high profile gigs opening for Capleton and Romain Virgo at the Lincoln Theatre in Raleigh, Ras J also opened for Culture and The Meditations in 2012.
-DJ Ras J continues to bring his positive message of peace and unity to music festivals across the Southeast and currently hosts a monthly roots reggae 100% vinyl party called ‘Simmer Down.’
+With a warm reception to his classic roots, rocksteady & early dancehall selections, he went on to become a Cat's Cradle regular, opening for Steel Pulse, the Easy Star All-Stars, John Brown's Body, the Wailers, The Budos Band and many more.
+In addition to high profile gigs opening for Capleton and Romain Virgo at the Lincoln Theatre in Raleigh, Ras J also opened for Culture and the Meditations and headlined the Carrboro Reggae Festival in 2013.
+DJ Ras J continues to bring his positive message of peace and unity to clubs and music festivals across the Southeast.
+Since 2008 he has hosted the longest running vinyl party in North Carolina, a 100% vinyl monthly roots reggae residency called ‘Simmer Down.’
+You can also catch him at the Shakori Vinyl Lounge at their bi-annual festivals in central North Carolina.
 Bless up!

 "So powerful is the light of unity that it can illuminate the entire universe."